 APPEALS HEARING PROCESS: A customer has the right to appeal decisions made by the District concerning their account(s).
-These decisions may include, but are not limited to, disconnection of service, broken payment arrangements, or the potential release of a customer's personal data.
+These decisions may include, but are not limited to, disconnection of service, broken payment arrangements, urgent notices, Pay As You Go low balance notifications, or the potential release of a customer's personal data.
 Prior to requesting a formal appeal, customers are encouraged to speak with Customer Service management, including the Manager of Customer Service, Director of Customer Service, or Assistant General Manager for an informal review of the decision.
 If the objection cannot be resolved via this discussion, then customers shall utilize the following steps to initiate the appeals process within 30 calendar days of the decision being appealed: